PompeiiinPictures

 See Kockel V., 1983.
 Die Grabbauten vor dem Herkulaner Tor in Pompeji.
 Mainz: von Zabern. (p.
 48, Taf.
 4c and 4d).

-According to Epigraphik-Datenbank Clauss/Slaby (See www.manfredclauss.de) these read
+According to Epigraphik-Datenbank Clauss/Slaby (See www.manfredclauss.de) this expands to

 M(arcus) Cerrinius